|Party Nomination Odds: +5000|

 At this time, our team can only speculate who Kirsten Gillibrand is attempting to target.
 However, looking at her previous supporters, we can determine an educated guess which will be replaced later on with her exact target voter as her campaign develops:

 According to current oddsmakers and sportsbooks, Kirsten Gillibrand hasn’t gotten the fairest odds to be President in 2020.
-While this politician has experience, she is being snubbed for more well-known Democrats like Kamala Harris, Bernie Sanders, and even freshman candidate Beto O’Rourke.
+While this politician has the experience, she is being snubbed for more well-known Democrats like Kamala Harris, Bernie Sanders, and even freshman candidate Beto O’Rourke.
+Kirsten Gillibrand currently sits in the middle of the odds field.

 At this moment, Gillibrand does not hold the best odds to become the Democratic nominee but has better odds than most Democratic candidates.
 Gillibrand will likely need to push for more awareness and differentiate her campaign from the other Dems which means finding something they aren’t pitching.
-Gillibrand’s odds will depend on her ability to hold her spotlight and appease to voters,
+Gillibrand’s odds will depend on her ability to hold her spotlight and appeal to voters.

-The current odds display a general viewpoint that Kirsten Gillibrand does not have the best chances at directly facing Trump in 2020 Election but a better chance over her other Democratic counterparts.
-However, this could change if other Dems drop out or she builds her campaign platform to compete at a level of awareness such as Beto or Sanders.
+The current odds display a general viewpoint that Kirsten Gillibrand does not have the best chances at directly facing Trump in 2020 Election but a somewhat ok chance over her other Democratic counterparts.
+However, this could change if other Dems drop out or she builds her campaign platform to compete at a level of awareness such as Biden or Sanders.

 Looking at legislation she has pushes for consecutively every year in Congress, Gillibrand will likely frame her campaign platforms around establishing the FAMILY Act, a national paid leave program for all workers, providing affordable Child Care, Universal Pre-K, a $15 an Hour Minimum Wage, Equal Pay for Equal Work, and the MOMS Act to reduce maternal mortality.
 Gillibrand has also shown interest in enacting the Green New Deal, ending Gun Violence, providing Medicare for All, Reducing Prescription Drug Costs, Reining in Corporate Greed, and tackling Institutional Racism.